petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 Instead, we could think of a research project as one continuous iterative process.
-Writing can be done the entire time.
+Writing can be done the entire time in small chunks.
 We can start writing the introduction to our first paper and thesis right from the beginning as we start our lit review.
 Data analysis and visualization code can be written and tested